Yipara logoYipara

 BCS 1–2: Severely Underweight

 The most serious underweight category.
 Visible signs: ribs, spine, hip bones, and shoulder blades are ALL prominently visible from across the room — no bending down needed.
 No fat is detectable; muscle wasting is visible, especially over the hindquarters and spine.
-Causes in adult dogs: untreated chronic illness (kidney failure, Addison's disease, inflammatory bowel disease, cancer), severe parasitic infestation, prolonged starvation, or advanced dental disease making eating painful.
+Causes in adult dogs: untreated chronic illness (kidney failure, cortisol underproduction concern, inflammatory bowel concerns, cancer), severe parasitic infestation, prolonged starvation, or advanced dental concerns making eating painful.
 Causes in puppies: nutritional neglect, heavy parasites, or concurrent infection.
 This is a medical emergency — weight loss this severe is almost never "just diet."
 What to do: vet visit within 48 hours, not eventually.
-Do NOT simply increase food without knowing why the dog is this underweight — feeding a dog with protein-losing kidney disease a high-protein diet can accelerate organ damage.
+Do NOT simply increase food without knowing why the dog is this underweight — feeding a dog with protein-losing kidney concerns a high-protein diet can accelerate organ damage.
 The vet will run bloodwork, check for parasites, and identify the underlying cause.
 Prognosis depends on cause and how early treatment begins.
 Recovery nutrition should be guided by the vet — refeeding syndrome (dangerous electrolyte shifts) is a real risk if severely malnourished dogs are fed too much too quickly.

 BCS 3: Underweight